The ENFJ “Protagonist’ Personality Type

 As one of the most extroverted personality types, ENFJs exhibit a unique blend of values that propel them to fulfill their life goal – which is to manifest human potential.
 Like motivational catalysts on a mission, they use their warm and charming charisma to inspire those around them.

-This inherent desire propels ENFJs into careers centered on helping others thrive such as counseling, social work or teaching.
+This inherent desire propels ENFJs into careers centered on helping others thrive such as counseling, social work, or teaching.

-Attraction toward potentiality forms a significant part of motivation for this personality type; they’re magnetically drawn towards unlocking untapped capabilities within individuals or communities alike – fostering growth at every chance they get while maintaining strong emotional connections with people.
+Attraction toward potentiality forms a significant part of the motivation for this personality type; they’re magnetically drawn towards unlocking untapped capabilities within individuals or communities alike – fostering growth at every chance they get while maintaining strong emotional connections with people.